Songbringer

-Songbringer is an action role-playing game developed by Wizard Fu Games.
+Songbringer is a 2017 action role-playing game developed by Wizard Fu Games.

 Gameplay

 Songbringer is an action role-playing game played from a top-down perspective.

 Development and release

 Songbringer was developed by Nathanael Weiss under the moniker of his one-man video game studio Wizard Fu Games.
 Nintendo's The Legend of Zelda series was a large influence for Weiss who aimed to create a procedurally generated Zelda game with Songbringer.

 The game was crowdfunded through Kickstarter in 2015.
 The game was released for Linux, MacOS, Windows, and Xbox One on 1 September 2017, and PlayStation 4 on 5 September.

 Reception

 Songbringer received "mixed or average" reviews from professional critics according to review aggregator website Metacritic.
 It was nominated for "Role Playing Game" at The Independent Game Developers' Association Awards.